FabricMC/community/docs/rules.md

 1. Use English if possible
 1. Treat all users with patience and respect, and consider other people's personal circumstances (e.g. epilepsy, identity, plurality, PTSD, culture, race, sexuality, etc)
 1. Communicate in an appropriate and non-discriminatory manner, and don't provoke or harass others
-1. Don't ping/mention other users to draw attention to your support requests, or to be hostile/annoying
+1. Don't mention (aka ping) other users to draw attention to your support requests, or to be hostile/annoying
 1. Keep all projects legal and appropriate, and follow licensing requirements — for example, no piracy, malware or troll projects, and all code examples must avoid sexual and discriminatory language
 1. Follow the given topics and guidelines for each channel
 1. Do not mention names from MCP, Mojang or other proprietary mappings, even if you use spoilers